Maurice Vachon: Early life

+Amateur wrestling career

+By age 14, Vachon had established himself among Canada's premier amateur grapplers.
+A Middleweight, he became Canadian national freestyle champion in May 1947 after defeating Don Trifinov in Athabasca, Alberta.
+He held that title until until 1949.

 At the age of 18, he competed in the 1948 Olympic Games in London, where he pinned the Indian champion in 54 seconds.
 Vachon ultimately finished in seventh place at 174 pounds after losing to eventual silver medalist Adil Candemir of Turkey.
 Moreover, it was at the 1948 Olympics where Vachon first encountered an American Greco-Roman competitor named Verne Gagne.
-He rebounded to win the gold medal at the 1950 British Empire Games in New Zealand.
+He rebounded to win the gold medal in the Middleweight 82kg event at the 1950 British Empire Games in New Zealand.
 He then spent several years working as a bouncer at a Montreal nightclub, where he gained a reputation of being willing to fight anyone, before he was encouraged to join the pro wrestling circuit in 1951.

 Professional wrestling career

 Early career (1950–1955)

 Vachon debuted as a junior heavyweight for Ontario booker Larry Kasaboski's Northland Wrestling Enterprises (NWE) promotion.
 In his first pro year, he won a tournament in Sudbury to become the initial NWE North American Junior Heavyweight Championship.
 He soon encountered a roadblock when powerful Montreal promoter Eddie Quinn hesitated to use him for fear that he would dethrone Yvon Robert, who was still his top draw.
 Consequently, Vachon took to the road and, in April 1955, he teamed with Pierre LaSalle to capture the National Wrestling Alliance (NWA) Texas Tag Team Championship.